How to Increase GFR (Glomerular Filtration Rate) naturally ?

-Glomerular filtration rate (GFR) measures the amount of blood that passes through the kidneys per minute.
-If your GFR is too low, the kidneys cannot dilute properly, and toxins build up in the body.
+GFR is the amount of blood that passes from the kidneys per minute.
+If your GFR is too low, the kidneys cannot dilute properly.
+Then, toxins build up in the body.
 You can increase your GFR by improving your diet and lifestyle depending on the circumstances.
 Still, exceptionally low GFR may require prescription medications and professional medical treatment.

 Considering that any imbalance in this system has a ripple effect across the body.
-Read on to find out what you can do to raise how to increase GFR and preserve or recover the health of your kidneys.
+Read on to find out what you can do to raise the GFR rate.
+It will help you with the health of your kidneys.

 Before You Begin, Check Your GFR

 Get a blood test.
-Your doctor may order a creatinine blood test to test your GFR.
-Creatinine is a waste product found in the blood.
-If the amount of creatinine is found to be very high in your blood sample, then understand that the kidney’s filtering capacity (GFR) has become very low.
+You may need a creatinine blood test.
+It will help test your GFR.
+Creatinine is a waste product.
+It is found in the blood.
+If it is very high in your blood, then it’s an alarm.
+This means your GFR has become very low.

 1. Know your numbers:

 Only one factor is involved in calculating GFR that tells the test result.
-Doctors also consider your age, race, body size, and gender when estimating your GFR rate.
+For your GFR rate, doctors look after your:

 2. Talk to the Doctor/Dietician: